-Lyme Disease in TexasLyme disease is the most common vector-borne disease in the U.S. From 1994-2006, an average of 74 cases was reported annually in Texas.
+Lyme Disease in TexasLyme disease is the most common vector-borne disease in the U.S. Since the year 2000, the number of reported cases in Texas has ranged between 50 and 100, with probable cases (those which do not meet the strict CDC reporting criteria) at twice that number.
+For the past two years, TXLDA has received between 600 and 900 requests annually from patients seeking medical care for Lyme disease symptoms.
 Many diagnosed cases are not reflected in official statistics due to restrictive reporting criteria.
 Lyme is largely unrecognized in Texas so it is often misdiagnosed by doctors who are not familiar with its clinical presentation.
 Currently, there are thousands of Texans who must go out of state to seek treatment for Lyme Disease.

 Tick-borne illnesses can be extremely debilitating and even deadly.
 Failure to diagnose and treat aggressively leads to disability, which can be comparable in intensity and effect to that caused by congestive heart failure.